epark21/serverless/README.md

 # Serverless Data Engineering Pipeline

 Goals
-- Reproduce the architecture of an example serverless data engineering project.
+- Reproduce the architecture of a serverless data engineering project.
 - Enhance the project by extending the functionality of the NLP analysis: adding entity extraction, key phrase extraction, or some other NLP feature.

 # 1. Launch AWS Cloud9, create and configure settings for new environment